-What are the must-have dishes on the Easter menu in Italy?
+What are the must-have dishes on the Easter Sunday lunch menu in Italy?
 Let's discover together the typical recipes of each region!

-Like any occasion in Italy, the Easter Sunday lunch has its traditional recipes.
+Like any other feast day in Italy, Easter Sunday lunch has its traditional recipes.

 1. Abruzzo, Agnello ‘cac'e ove’